The cave similar to the one Art Combe found crookneck watermelon seeds.

-The whole Gettle family, Baker Creek staff writer Shannon McCabe, and photographer Brian Dunne set out on a road trip adventure west to New Mexico to meet the cast of characters responsible for keeping the Native American handled watermelon and it’s story alive.
+The whole Gettle family, Baker Creek staff writer Shannon McCabe, and photographer Brian Dunne set out on a road trip adventure west to New Mexico to meet the cast of characters responsible for keeping the Native American handled watermelon and its story alive.
 Although Art Combe passed away several years ago, his passion for watermelon growing and artifact hunting lives on in his grandson, Kirk.
-He told fantastic stories of his grandfather’s gardening prowess--from his seemingly magical dry farming techniques, to frankenstein inspired breeding endeavors.
-Even a bit of mischievous meddling in growing his competitive giant watermelons, attempting to fashion a makeshift IV drip out of an old beer can and tubes.
+He told fantastic stories of his grandfather’s gardening prowess--from his seemingly magical dry farming techniques, to Frankenstein-inspired breeding endeavors, including a bit of mischievous meddling in growing his competitive giant watermelons, attempting to fashion a makeshift IV drip out of an old beer can and tubes.
 Art entrusted to his grandson Kirk one of his most fantastic finds, the small woven vessel that the ancient watermelon seeds were found in.

 Kirk Combe fondly smiles when remembering his grandfather's seed legacy.

-We are so grateful to Kirk and seed saver Gregg Batt that re-introduced the seed to us, the friends, neighbors and family of Art and Cliven for keeping the seed and its story alive, and for their incredible hospitality.
+We are so grateful to Kirk, seed saver Gregg Batt that re-introduced the seed to us, the friends, neighbors and family of Art and Cliven for keeping the seed and its story alive, and for their incredible hospitality.

 The current strain of Ancient Watermelon that we sell is an Art Combe strain selected for a standard watermelon shape, though some may still throw handles.
 We are working hard to provide seeds in 2018 that have been selected for the amazing handled shape.
 We will keep you posted on this development.
 Please watch the Baker Creek video of our “ancient watermelon adventure out west”!